Introduction and Background

 Exhibition of Sites

 We had an amazing turnout at the Exhibition of Sites held in the Village Hall Reading Room on Friday 23 March, with over 200 visitors during the day.
-We were able to display a location map of each site along with a brief summary of the key characteristics; images of the exhibition material are available here.
+We were able to display a location map of each site along with a brief summary of the key characteristics.

 Thank you very much to all those of you that helped us complete a feedback questionnaire with your reasons as to why individual sites are considered more or less suitable.